triton11/ChessTier/README.md

-## Chess Tier: Replace your chess.com Elo with a Tier!
+## Chess Tier: Replace your chess.com rating with a Tier!

 ## How it works
-Chess Tier replaces the Elo of yourself and your chess.com opponents with the equivalent rank using a tiered rating system.
+Chess Tier replaces the rating of yourself and your chess.com opponents with the equivalent rank using a tiered ranking system.

-There are currently 6 tiers, each with 4 to 5 sub-tiers.
+There are currently 7 tiers, each with 4 to 5 sub-tiers.
 - 🔔 Bronze (~25% of players)
 - 🥄 Silver (~25% of players)
 - ⚜ Gold (~25% of players)
 - ⚔️ Platinum (~15% of players)
 - 💎 Diamond (~7% of players)
 - 👑 Champion (~3% of players)
+- 🔮 Legendary (~0.5% of players)

 Your tier is calculated by taking your chess.com Elo (technically a <a href="https://www.chess.com/blog/kurtgodden/elo-to-glicko-your-rating-explained">Glicko rating</a>) for the specified time control and mapping it to a tier based on the <a href="https://www.chess.com/leaderboard/live">global distribution</a> of player's Elos for that time control.
 I chose tier mappings using a distribution with a positive skew, in order to get tiers similar to <a href="https://www.esportstales.com/league-of-legends/rank-distribution-season-9">those used in Overwatch, League of Legends, and Dota</a> while also balancing against inactive players.